HascoetGwenole/CS7641/CS7641-Assignment4/Readme.txt

+This repository contains the code I used for my 4th assignment of CS 7641 that focusses on reinforcement learning.
+In particalar, I used value iteration, policy iteration and Epsilon greedy Q-Learning.

-The code and the datasets I used for this analysis can be download from https://github.com/HascoetGwenole/CS7641-Assignment4 This github repository contains a jupyter notebook for both MDP I chose for this assigment (respectively named "Forest Management Problem.ipynb" and "Taxi.ipynb").
+This github repository contains a jupyter notebook for both MDP I chose for this assigment (respectively named "Forest Management Problem.ipynb" and "Taxi.ipynb").